BenLu2/Social-Network-API/README.md

 You can via clone the Github link: https://github.com/BenLu2/Social-Network-API.git

-and run `npm install`, `node server.js` and if you want, you can use the `npm run seed` to automatically generate seed data
+and run `npm install`, `node server.js` to start the server

+and if you want, you can use the `npm run seed` to automatically generate seed data

 ## Demo